 Next time I would like to visit in the Summer, as the lake really was quite stunning.

-Stay at The Plumpjack in Squaw or the Ritz-Carlton in Northstar.
+Stay at The Plumpjack in Squaw or book a room at the Ritz-Carlton in Northstar.

 Big Sur, California

 Big Sur is one of the best places to stay in California, and it’s also one of the best-known.
 The drive on Highway 1 is certainly one of the most iconic, especially if you get a clear sunny day (it is a 50-50 chance!).

 Santa Barbara, California